Attn-to-FC/Attn-to-FC/README.md

 you@server:~/dev/attn-to-fc$ time python3 predict.py /nfs/projects/attn-to-fc/data/outdir/models/ast-attendgru-fc_E07_1565109688.h5 --gpu=0
 ```

-The only necessary input to predict.py on the command line is the model file, but configuration information is read from the pkl files mentioned above.
+The only necessary input to predict.py on the command line is the model file.
 Output predictions will be written to a file e.g.:

 /nfs/projects/attn-to-fc/data/outdir/predictions/predict-ast-attendgru-fc_E07_1565109688.txt